Footage-Firm/bannister-docs/docs/configuration.md

     image: myorganization/assets-builder # Image to pull and run
     commands: npm run build assets
     volumes: "{{ checkoutPath }}:{{ checkoutPath }}" # You can mount any path(s) here
+    environment:
+        ENV_VAR_1:    #leave this blank to pull from your project envs
+        OTHER_ENV_VAR: "some_value"
+    network: some_other_network  # this is always appened with your current workspace id
 ```

 #### `run_tests`